SpongePowered/SpongeDocs/source/server/getting-started/configuration/sponge-conf.rst

 * **cache-tameable-owners**

   | Caches tameable entities owners to avoid constant lookups against data watchers.
-If mods
-  | cause issues, disable this.
+  | If mods cause issues, disable this.
   | **Type:** ``boolean``
   | **Default:** ``true``
   |

 * **disable-failing-deserialization-log-spam**

-  | Occasionally, some built in advancements,
-  | recipes, etc. can fail to deserialize properly
+  | Occasionally, some built in advancements, recipes, etc. can fail to deserialize properly
-  | which ends up potentially spamming the server log
-  | and the original provider of the failing content
+  | which ends up potentially spamming the server log and the original provider of the failing content
-  | is not able to fix.
-This provides an option to
-  | suppress the exceptions printing out in the log.
+  | is not able to fix them.
+This provides an option to suppress the exceptions printing out in the log.
   | **Type:** ``boolean``
   | **Default:** ``true``
   |

 * **drops-pre-merge**

   | If ``true``, block item drops are pre-processed to avoid
   | having to spawn extra entities that will be merged post spawning.
-  | Usually, Sponge is smart enough to determine when to attempt an item pre-merge
+  | Usually, Sponge is smart enough to determine when to attempt an item pre-merge and when not to,
-  | and when not to, however, in certain cases, some mods rely on items not being
+  | however, in certain cases, some mods rely on items not being pre-merged and actually spawned,
-  | pre-merged and actually spawned, in which case, the items will flow right through
-  | without being merged.
+  | in which case, the items will flow right through without being merged.
   | **Type:** ``boolean``
   | **Default:** ``true``
   |